jeffreycwitt/hn202/docs/class-10.md

 How does the reading suggest they did this?
 (Look especially at the discussion in the introduction on page 8.)

 {:.dquestion}
-What is the proposed typical or traditional Christian response to violence?
+What is the proposed traditional Christian response to violence and military activity?

 <div class="answer" markdown="1">